The village of Tranchovitsa is a village in Northern Bulgaria. It is located in Municipality of Levski, District of Pleven.

 The village is located in the central part of the Danube Plain, at the great turning of Osam River.
 From three sides the village is surrounded by the river.
 Most of Tranchovitsa is situated on the slopes of high hills facing the Osam River.
 Osam River provides excellent opportunities for recreation amidst nature and amateur fishing.

 Today, about 578 people live in the village of Tranchovitsa.

-The village is 20 miles away south of the Danube River, 30 miles east of the City of Pleven and 13 miles northwest of the town of Levski.
-A third-class republic road passes through the village from Levski to Nikopol.
+The village is 20 miles away south of the Danube River, 30 miles east of the City of Pleven and 13 miles northwest of the Town of Levski.
+A third-class republican road connecting the Town of Levski with the Town of Nikopol passes through the village.

 The village of Tranchovitsa is the holder of the Golden Print Award for a unique European settlement.
 This distinction is given to certain European cities and villages because of ancient historical heritage and unique natural resources.
 The award was presented by the “Official Representation of Unique Settlements in Europe” and the “European Forum of Experts”.

 The village of Tranchovitsa was chosen by Archbishop Philip Stanislavov as the first seat of the Nikopol Eparchy.
 Here he built one of the first few schools in Bulgaria and that was in the distant 1650 year.
 Here, for this school, he also wrote the first Cyrillic print book called “Abagar”.